Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Stability analysis

 When $t>\frac1{2\beta}$, the solution develops a shock wave.
 The shock wave moves at a constant speed $1-\beta$ and has a jump from $\rho_l(t)=\frac\beta2-\frac1{4t}$ to $\rho_r(t)=\frac\beta2+\frac1{4t}$.
 Before the shock formation ($t\leq\frac1{2\beta}$), the $\mathbf{L}^2$ error $\norm{\rho(\cdot,t)-\bar{\rho}}_{\mathbf{L}^2}$ between the solution and the uniform flow is constant; After the shock formation ($t>\frac1{2\beta}$), a direct calculation gives:

-That is, the solution converges to the uniform flow when $t\to\infty$ with linear convergence speed, which means that it would take much more time in the local case for the traffic to get to the uniform flow than that predicted in the nonlocal case.
+That is, the solution converges to the uniform flow when $t\to\infty$ with algebraic decay rate, which means that it would take much more time in the local case for the traffic to get to the uniform flow than that predicted in the nonlocal case.